 Instead we decided to splurge a little (running theme on this honeymoon!) and book ourselves a private flight with Maya Island Air.
 It only ended up being a couple of hundred dollars more than the scheduled flight, and in my irrational mind of wedding and honeymoon costs for some reason it didn’t seem that bad to me.
 Writing it down making it seems a little bit worse!
 But we didn’t want to risk missing the flight, or the flight being cancelled if there wasn’t enough people booked on it.

-To book the flight I just left a message on their website – click on the purple button that says leave a message – and someone very helpful from their customer service department helped us organize our flight over email and answered all of my 500 questions.
+To book the flight I just left a message on their website – click on the purple button that says leave a message – and someone very helpful from their customer service department helped us organise our flight over email and answered all of my 500 questions.

 They actually made it so easy that I thought it might be too good to be true, and that when we got to the airstrip there would be no flight booked!
 You can also pay upon arrival when you’re checking into the flight (you don’t have to pay in advance if you don’t want to), which made me feel heaps better about everything.